 - The Woodcock Fund, a one-of-a-kind emergency grant program that has given more than one million dollars to writers in financial crisis

-Watch a video where prominent writers talk about the impact the Writers' Trust has had on their careers and on the Canadian writing community:
+Watch prominent writers talk about the impact the Writers' Trust has had on their careers and on the Canadian writing community:

 Canada’s writers receive more financial support from the Writers’ Trust than from any other private sector organization in the country.
-This year alone, the Writers’ Trust put over half a million dollars directly into the hands of Canadian writers.
+Each year, the Writers’ Trust puts over half a million dollars directly into the hands of Canadian writers.

 The Writers’ Trust was founded in 1976 by five notable and visionary Canadian authors — Margaret Atwood, Pierre Berton, Graeme Gibson, Margaret Laurence, and David Young — to encourage a flourishing writing community in Canada.
 The Writers’ Trust is proud to continue their work to keep writers writing, to celebrate their achievements, and to enable them to stand at the forefront of Canadian culture.